-Jodrell Bank Observatory, home to the iconic Lovell Telescope, has been selected as the next UK candidate to become a World Heritage Site.
+Jodrell Bank Observatory, home to the iconic Lovell Telescope, has been selected as the next UK candidate to become a UNESCO World Heritage Site.
 The observatory has made the top of the short-list, otherwise known as the tentative list, for its transformative role in the field of Astrophysics.
 UNESCO received the formal submission papers in January 2018.

 The Jodrell Bank Observatory is the earliest radio astronomy observatory in the world that is still in existence.
 It is now the one remaining site, worldwide, that includes evidence of every stage of the post-1945 emergence of radio astronomy.
 Its importance in this field was recognised by the Government’s statutory advisor on the historic environment, Historic England, which listed six structures at the site in August 2017.